 We recommend that you conduct a risk assessment of your existing supply chain, key customers and other commercial contracts.
-These will be existing contracts that continue in force after Brexit, as well as new contracts in the pipeline, and you will need to consider whether your ability to perform, or the costs of performing the contract, may be affected by Brexit.
+These will be existing contracts that continue in force after the end of 2020, as well as new contracts in the pipeline, and you will need to consider whether your ability to perform, or the costs of performing the contract, may be affected by Brexit.
 This will include not only a contract audit, but also a consideration of the commercial and economic issues.

 Any of these factors may affect your ability to perform the contract or the costs of doing so: